tbm00/Command64/README.md

 #
 # You can run any customCommand with a delay by using the "-d" command flag.
 #   i.e. "/cmd -d 1200 stop" to stop the server in 1 minute,
-# You can add an invCheck to any customCommandEntry, that confirms ARGUMENT or SENDER has
+# You can add an invCheck to any customCommandEntry, that confirms "ARGUMENT" or "SENDER" has
 #   one spot avaliable in their inventory before running the consoleCommands.
 If they don't have
 #   have space, any defined backup commands will run.
 Use this module on any customCommandEntry:
 #     invCheck: